Wilmette, Illinois: Curling

 The 1972 United States Men's Curling Championship was held in Wilmette.
 The event served as a qualifier to decide which team would represent United States the 1972 World Curling Championships.

 The Wilmette Curling Club won the 1985 United States Men's Curling Championship.
 The club represented the United States at the 1985 men's World Curling Championships where they ultimately tied with Denmark to place 3rd overall.

 Golf

 The village is home to Wilmette Golf Course, designed by Joe Roseman, which is open to the public.
 The golf course is a facility of the Wilmette Park District.
 The village is also home to a private golf course at Westmoreland Country Club, established in 1911.
 The Canal Shores Golf Course straddles the border of Wilmette and Evanston.

+Government

+Wilmette is governed by a village board composed of a Village President and six Trustees.
+The Village operates under the Council-Manager form of government.
+The current Village President, Senta Plunkett, began her second consecutive term in May 2025 and will be barred from serving beyond May 2029.
+Trustees serve four-year terms that are staggered and they are elected at large.
+Half of the Trustees are up for reelection every two years.
+Elections for both Trustees and the Village President are held every two years in April proceeding major federal elections.

+Residents have the opportunity to witness board meetings in-person at Village Hall or on Channel 6.